OGGM/community/guides/slack-intro.md

 (see [code of conduct](https://community.oggm.org/code-of-conduct.html)) and good practises to keep the platform functioning as intended.

-To keep things organised, a response to a message is always posted in a thread.
+- To keep things organised, a response to a message is always posted in a thread.
 A "thread" is a discussion originating from a post and is started as a reply on the original message.

-When asking a question in the `#support` channel, please only ask one question at a time and phrase it well.
-With "phrasing it well", I explicitly don't mean your english needs to be perfect.
+- When asking a question in the `#support` channel, please ask only one question at a time and phrase it well.
+With "phrasing it well", I explicitly don't mean your english writing needs to be flawless.
+However the question needs to be answerable, meaning it needs to include enough context so one can understand the issue easily.
+Omitting a good description of the issue at hand, can waste time of both you and your colleagues, who offer their help on a volentary to basis.
-However the question needs to be answerable, meaning it needs to include enough context so one can understand the issue.
-For a more ellobarate explanation on how to deal with OGGM related error and questions, it's advised to read the brief error guide.
+For a more ellobarate explanation on how to deal with OGGM related error and questions, it's advised to read the [brief error guide](https://community.oggm.org/guides/error-guide.html).

-Once your question has been answered, (hopefully) in the thread bellow, it would be great if you could add a check mark to the main question, using e.g. the ✅ emoji (you will see what I mean when scrolling through the `#support` channel), so that the others
+- Once your question has been answered, (hopefully) in the thread bellow, it would be great if you could add a check mark to the main question, using e.g. the ✅ emoji (you will see what I mean when scrolling through the `#support` channel), so that the others